These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting all post-transplant complications and hospitalizations

-Why: Each hospitalization, rejection episode, and complication documents the ongoing severity of your condition and the level of medical management required.
+Each hospitalization, rejection episode, and complication documents the ongoing severity of your condition and the level of medical management required.
 The DBQ has multiple fields for hospitalization details.
 Omitting these leaves the examiner without critical evidence of disability severity.

-Do this instead: Prepare a written list of every hospitalization, ER visit, and significant complication since transplant with dates, facility names, and reasons.
+Instead: Prepare a written list of every hospitalization, ER visit, and significant complication since transplant with dates, facility names, and reasons.
 Hand this to the examiner at the start of the appointment.

 Impact: 60-100%